jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.8.3
+The latest version is 1.8.4

+### Version 1.8.4

+* Added "search" and "filter" arguments to command image-search
+* Removed image classifier commands since that fnctionality is deprecated in Physna API

 ### Version 1.8.3